An (whenever I can get to it) analysis of all things me and my life, with a healthy dose of cynicism and sarcasm

 OCD and Me (ugh, that's aweful)

-Dictionary.com defines OCD as, "Obsessive Compulsive Disorder." (okay, that's a little tongue in cheek)
+Dictionary.com defines OCD as, "Obsessive Compulsive Disorder."

 This will be a short post, because let's be honest, if you have read every word out of my last three posts (being of a dauntingly long winded nature) you need to get a hobby or call a help line or something, just get help and get it quickly.